Jocyf/Asteroids-Clon/README.md

 Asteroids uses a free tweener asset (DotTween).
-It's available for downnload in the Asset Store: https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676
+It's available for downnload in the Asset Store: https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676 The Tween is used to perform fade when loading a new scene and to make the player ship to Blink.

 This project only uses sprites (All sprites are contained in one file) and 2d physics.
 The project uses two property attributes (Disable and InpectorButton) to improve the Inspector window view.